A simple quantum dot: numerical and variational solutions: Matrix Mechanics

 \section{Matrix Mechanics}

 We wish to solve the time-independent Schr\"odinger equation,

-for the potential depicted in \cref{fig1}; however, to use matrix mechanics, modifications are required, and it is necessary to enclose the potential in an infinite two-dimensional square well, i.e. a box of side length $L$, as depicted in \cref{appa_fig1} in Appendix~\ref{matrixappendix}.
+for the potential depicted in \cref{fig1}.
+However, to use matrix mechanics, it is necessary to do two things: (i) use $V_0 < \infty$, and (ii) enclose the potential in a two-dimensional infinite square well, i.e. a box of side length $L$, as depicted in \cref{appa_fig1} in Appendix~\ref{matrixappendix}.
 Analytically, the potential is now given by

-so we need $L \gg a$ for the box to have no influence on the bound state; we find $L = 5a$ suffices.
-It still remains that $V_0$ should be large compared to any other energy scale in the problem.
-In particular, having identified $E_t$ in Eq.~(\ref{Et}) (for other reasons), this means $V_0/E_t \gg 1$.
+where $V_0\gg E_{\rm t}$ should be large compared to any other energy scale in the problem.
+We need $L \gg a$ for the box to have no influence on the bound state; we find $L = 5a$ suffices.
 Here, the reason for the confinement to a two-dimensional box is that it allows us to construct normalizable basis states \cite{marsiglio09}.